Net Promoter Score

 Passives

 Passives graded your company a score of 7 or 8.
-They have been somewhat satisfied by what you offer but could easily switch to a competitor offering if given the reasoning or opportunity.
+They have been somewhat satisfied by what you offer, but could easily switch to a competitor offering if given the reasoning or opportunity.
 They won’t spread any negative reviews but are not going to speak enthusiastically either.

 Promoters

-The score is then determined by subtracting the percentage of customers who are detractors from the percentage who are your promoters. what is generated is a score on the -100 to 100 scale called the Net Promoter Score.
+The score is then determined by subtracting the percentage of customers who are detractors from the percentage who are your promoters.
+What is generated is a score on the -100 to 100 scale called the Net Promoter Score.

 Understanding NPS is a great starting point for learning more about the health of your business.
-To find out more you can read up on our Brand Tracking software BrandVision which uses 9 Key Metrics (NPS included) as a way to understand your Brand Equity.
+To find out more, you can read up on our Brand Tracking services and dashboards, BrandVision, which uses 9 Key Metrics (NPS included) as a way to understand your Brand Equity.

 Latest News